chuanting/STCNet/readme.md

 ﻿### Source code for our paper entitled "Deep Transfer Learning for Intelligent Wireless Traffic Prediction Based on Cross-Domain Big Data"

-The datasets are available at folders of ***Github_Version/data/***.
+The datasets are available in folders of ***Github_Version/data/***.
 Feel free to download it and test our algorithm.

 see our [paper](https://chuanting.github.io/pdf/ieee_jsac_2019.pdf) for more details.
 ### Requirements